Study Tools

 Snow Falling on Cedars is a 1994 novel by David Guterson that explores the lingering effects of World War II on a small island community in the Pacific Northwest

 .
 The novel opens in 1954, when a local fisherman is found dead in his net.
 The ensuing murder trial reveals the deep-seated racism and prejudice that has festered in the community since the war, when Japanese-Americans were forcibly removed from their homes and placed in internment camps.
-The novel explores themes of prejudice, justice, and the enduring impact of wartime trauma.Explore a plot summary, an in-depth analysis of Ishmael Chambers, and important quotes.
+The novel explores themes of prejudice, justice, and the enduring impact of wartime trauma.Read the full book summary, an in-depth character analysis of Ishmael Chambers, and explanations of important quotes from Snow Falling on Cedars.